samitmohan/ML/NeuralNetworks/neuralnetwork_blog.md

 The magnitude of the update is proportional to the error term.

 So gradient descent can be viewed as a way of taking small steps in the direction which does the most to immediately decrease C.
+Lets say you're at a hill and you want to go from one village to the other.
+And all you can see are paths.
+We can standa at the edge of the terrace and look for the steepest route to the terrace below.
+Thats also the shortest path down to the next piece of level ground, if we repeat the process from terrace to terrace we will evntually reach the village.
+In doing so we will have taken the path of steepest descent (might not be a straight line, can be zig zag) What we did was evaluate the slope/gradeint of the hillside as we looked in differnt directions while standing at the edge of a terrace and then took the steepest path down each time.
+This is gradient Descent.

 Which direction decreases C(x, y) most quickly?
 Here x, y is weights and bias Gradient of function gives you direction of steepest increase (which dirn should you step to increase fn most quickly)